 - Six side compression straps, two bottom compression straps, one over the top strap, and a load shelf.

-- Ladder load shelf anchors allow you to set load height.
+- Ladder load shelf anchors allow you to elevated loads and prevent load sag.

 - Breakaway Carry - can carry a dry bag or pack meat between packbag and suspension.